stevenjc/SwaggerHub-Migration-Utility/README.md

 Requires the requests python library - http://docs.python-requests.org/en/master/

+Download Repo locally

+## Configuration Instructions
+config.json file is required in the same directory as the migration script.

+Example config can be found [here](.../config.json.example)

+All fields are required.

+The API Key can be found in the account settings - https://app.swaggerhub.com/help/account/settings You will need two different API Keys if the orgs are in separate installations.

+Registry API Basepath indicates where the SwaggerHub api can be found.
+The format of the path changes depending on installation type.
+1. SmartBear Cloud Hosted Installation - Registry API format follows `https://api.swaggerhub.com/`
+2. On Premise Installation - Registry API format follows `https://{Custom Domain}/v1/`

+Org is the organization name in SwaggerHub

 ## Execution Instructions

-1. Download Repo locally

-2. Create 'config.json' in same directory as swaggerhub_migration.py and enter SwaggerHub information as shown here Note- You can pull the API Key from User Account Settings: https://app.swaggerhub.com/help/account/settings

-3. Execute script - python swaggerhub_migration.py
+Execute script
+`python swaggerhub_migration.py`

 ## License